prebid/prebid.github.io/prebid-mobile/pbm-api/ios/ios-sdk-integration-gam-original-api.md

 #### setAutoRefreshMillis
 {:.no_toc}

-If set on a given banner Prebid Mobile ad unit, the `fetchDemand` function will be called every `periodMillis` until `stopAutoRefresh` is called.
+If set on a given banner the Prebid Mobile ad unit the `fetchDemand` function will be called every `periodMillis` until `stopAutoRefresh` is called.
 Each call to `fetchDemand` will invoke the `onComplete` function.
 This refresh only pertains to Prebid Mobile and not to any ad server refresh processes.
 It is suggested that the adServes refresh be turned off.

 #### stopAutoRefresh
 {:.no_toc}